sdowding/resume/README.md

 ###### April 2015 - Present, Edmonton AB
 ATB Financial is an Alberta based bank servicing almost a million customers.
 My work focused on their online banking and investment expierences.

-##### Project: Online Investment 'Fintech'
+###### Project: Online Investment 'Fintech'
-* Working with Pivotal labs in Toronto on a project focusing on online investment for consumers.
+* Project focused on providing easy and paperless way for customers to invest with ATB Invester Services without the need to meet a financial advisor in person or on the phone.
+* Fullstack development of a responseive single page application using AngularJS, CSS media queries, and flexbox
-* Fullstack development using AngularJS frontend, with a stateless Java based REST backend.
+* Stateless Java based REST backend microservices using Spring Boot.and Zuul
+* Secured with JWT web tokens.
+Automated blue/green deployments, git source control

-##### Project Online Banking (Corporate & Retail)
+###### Project: Online Banking (Corporate & Retail)
-* Successfully coordinated and Implemented a Two-Factor authentication initiative which allows ATB customers to secure their online banking transactions.
-A verification code is sent via text message or voice call when a transaction is considered high risk.
+* Coordinated and Implemented a Two-Factor authentication initiative which allows ATB customers to secure their online banking transactions with a verification code sent via text message
-* Managed and coordinated 4 senior resources, reported to the Technical Lead the status of the project, timelines and tasks assignments.
-* Enhanced the Online and Mobile Banking response times by identifying bottlenecks and applying an asynchronous and responsive approach.
+* Inproved online banking response times by identifying bottlenecks and applying asynchronous processing to reduce overhead when calling backend systems
 * Provide 24/7 on-call support for the online banking system.

 **Tech & Tools:**